285sopes2usac/USAX/docs/testing.md

 While anything part of the kernel/userspace interface can be tested with *shellcmds* as described above, sometimes that's simply not very convenient to do.
-For example, to check that BusyBox's `tar` works as expected on Tilck, it would be nicer to use a shell script instead of writing a test in C. That's why a special shellcmd called `extra` has been introduced.
+For example, to check that BusyBox's `tar` works as expected on usax, it would be nicer to use a shell script instead of writing a test in C. That's why a special shellcmd called `extra` has been introduced.
 It's just a mini test-runner for all the scripts in `tests/system/scripts`.
 It fails when a script fails (exits with a code different